Localization Distillation for Dense Object Detection: Related Work

 \subsection{Bounding Box Regression}

-Bounding box regression is the most popular representation for localization in object detection.
-Faster R-CNN \cite{fasterrcnn} and Cascade R-CNN \cite{cascadercnn} adopt multiple regression stages to refine the detection results.
-IoU-Net \cite{iounet} proposes optimization-based bounding box refinement procedure to avoid the degradation of bounding box regression.
+Bounding box regression is the most popular method for localization in object detection.
+R-CNN series \cite{fasterrcnn,cascadercnn,librarcnn,DynamicRCNN} adopt multiple regression stages to refine the detection results, while \cite{yolov1,yolov2,yolov3,yolov4,SSD,FCOS} adopt one-stage regression.
 In \cite{unitbox,giou,diou,ciou}, IoU-based loss functions are proposed to improve the localization quality of bounding box.
-Recently, bounding box representation has evolved from Dirac delta distribution \cite{yolov1,SSD,fasterrcnn} to Gaussian distribution \cite{softernms,gaussian_yolov3}, and further to general distribution \cite{gfocal}.
-The general distribution of bounding box is more comprehensive for describing the uncertainty of bounding box.
-Based on general representation of bounding box, we establish a standard localization distillation mechanism for distilling localization ambiguity.
+Recently, bounding box representation has evolved from Dirac delta distribution \cite{yolov1,SSD,fasterrcnn} to Gaussian distribution \cite{softernms,gaussian_yolov3}, and further to probability distribution \cite{offsetbin,gfocal}.
+The probability distribution of bounding box is more comprehensive for describing the uncertainty of bounding box, and is validated to be the most advanced bounding box representation so far.